 And credit cards aren't new.

-So why why wouldn't the New York Times and the rest of the drive-by's write this story a year and a half ago when gasoline prices were spiking upward?
+So why wouldn't the New York Times and the rest of the drive-bys write this story a year and a half ago when gasoline prices were spiking upward?

-Well, you know, it's not that big a deal to people.
+Well, you know, it's not that big a deal, people.

 Price impact is not that great.

-We got uh dual income families out there.
+Why, no, we got dual-income families out there.

-We we made this point on this program in terms of real dollars when gasoline peaked at whatever it was over three dollars, it still wasn't as proportionally as high as it was twenty years ago in terms of the impact on the average family budget.
+When gasoline peaked at whatever it was over $3, it still wasn't as proportionally as high as it was 20 years ago in terms of the impact on the average family budget.

 He has this same reasoning to explain high prices today and why nobody cares could have been said a year and a half ago.